jpcoles-cscs/gssr/README.md

 # Quick Start Example
 A simple example to test the setup is to record a few seconds of no activity.
+Here we fist run the `sleep` command for 30 seconds and store the recorded data in a directory called `gr-sleep-test`.
+The PDF report is created using the data in that directory.
 ```bash
 ./gssr-record -o gr-sleep-test sleep 30
 ./gssr-analyze.py gr-sleep-test -o gr-sleep-test-report.pdf